How to Measure the Effectiveness of Your Diversity Program

-There are many things that can help you measure diversity after starting a program, like employee engagement scores and workforce composition, among other metrics.
+Many things can help you measure diversity after starting a program, like an employee engagement scores and workforce composition, among other metrics.
 Gathering information on these inclusion metrics will help determine what works in your diversity training and what may need to be adjusted to improve.

 Table of Contents

 The Importance of Diversity and Inclusion in the Workplace